pmcgrenery/WxBrief/README.md

 [Radar animation](https://github.com/rainviewer/rainviewer-api-example) This sample implementation from the Rainviewer API documentation was modified and used to create the animation of the radar and satellite on the Leaflet map.

 [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Used throughout the project.
-This was used form the modals and buttons.
+This was used for the modals and buttons animations.

 ## Code